Peter Sherry

-Peter Sherry (born August 22, 1968) is a former distance runner.
+Peter Sherry (born August 22, 1968) is a former distance runner and professional athlete.
 He represented the United States at two consecutive Universiades, in 1991 and 1993.
 He won the 2003 Marine Corps Marathon.

 Career

 High school

 In his hometown of Chappaqua, Sherry ran cross country and track at Horace Greeley High School only in his senior year, having played baseball on a recreational basis up to that point.
 In his first season, he almost qualified for New York's state high school meet.

 Collegiate

 While a student at Georgetown, Sherry finished in tenth place overall in the men's race at the 1989 NCAA DI Cross Country Championships.
 He was the men's runner-up in the 5000 meters at the 1991 NCAA DI Outdoor Track and Field Championships.
 In a very rare tie, he finished in second place in the men's 5000 meters at the 1991 Summer Universiade in 13:39.31, exactly the same time recorded by Australian competitor David Evans.